bencorrado/addons-bencorrado/gpsd/DOCS.md

 Configure the correct serial device and in the configuration section.

-This Add-on replaces the local installation requirements listed at in the [GPSD  integration](https://www.home-assistant.io/integrations/gpsd/) for supervised installations.
+This Add-on replaces the local installation requirements listed at in the [gpsd  integration](https://www.home-assistant.io/integrations/gpsd/) for supervised installations.

 Add the following to your configuration.yaml after installing this addon to get GPS data flowing into your Home Assistant.